fannarfreyr/Hierarchical-Vehicle-Classification-Group-44/experiment_log.md

 Make-Gap:  6.58%
 Type-Gap:   7.70%

-### Notes from Gemini
+### Notes for report

-1. The "Task Interference" PhenomenonYour Hard Accuracy (Model) dropped slightly: 86.02% $\to$ 85.36%.
+1. The "Task Interference" Phenomenon Hard Accuracy (Model) dropped slightly: 86.02% $\to$ 85.36%.
     - Why?
-You added a third boss (the "Type" head).
+We added a third boss (the "Type" head).
 Now the ResNet backbone is trying to satisfy three different masters at the same time from Epoch 0.
     - The Conflict: The gradients from the "Type" loss are pulling the weights one way (focus on shape), while the "Make" loss pulls another (focus on logos/grilles), and the "Model" loss pulls a third.
 This "noise" early in training prevented the backbone from fine-tuning the Model features as perfectly as before.
 2. The "Type" Hypothesis was Correct
-    Your Type Accuracy (93.06%) is higher than your Make Accuracy (91.94%).
+    The Type Accuracy (93.06%) is higher than the Make Accuracy (91.94%).
     - Interpretation: It is easier for the model to see that a car is a "Sedan" (Type) than to see it is a "Ford" (Make).
     - Strategic Value: This proves that "Type" is the perfect Intermediate Scaffolding.
-If you teach the model "Type" first (via Curriculum Learning), you build a massive, stable foundation of features that the "Model Head" can later use to get that score back above 86%.
+If we teach the model "Type" first (via Curriculum Learning), we build a massive, stable foundation of features that the "Model Head" can later use to get that score back above 86%.

 ### Notes
 Training finished.
 Logged curves, confusion matrix, sample image.